kreier/T400/micropython/oled/README.md

 print(repr(buffer))
 ```

-After that _kamikaze_ added: `or you could use ImageMagick`s convert and store it in file to save RAM`
+After that _kamikaze_ added: `or you could use ImageMagick's convert and store it in file to save RAM`